v2.0 · Stable

 ⚠️

-Injection safety Always call sanitize_user_content() before embedding user-provided text in a block.
-An unescaped === /BLOCK_NAME in user input would break out of the block boundary.
+Injection safety Always call sanitize_user_content() before embedding user-provided text in a section.
+An unescaped ::NAME at the start of a blank-preceded line in user input would open a new section.

 Syntax Directives